-Lake Maggiore, 60 km long, 3-5 km wide and up to 372 m deep, is the second largest of the Upper Italian lakes.
+At 60 km long, 3-5 km wide and up to 372 m deep, Lake Maggiore is the second largest of the northern Italian lakes.

 Lake Maggiore boat trip

-Only the northeasternmost corner of Lake Maggiore with the town of Locarno belongs to Switzerland.
-The rest of the lake is in Italian Lombardy.
-There has been passenger navigation on the lake since 1826.
-The Navigazione Lago Maggiore shipping company operates ships on the entire lake.
+Only the north-easternmost corner of Lago de Maggiore with the town of Locarno belongs to Switzerland.
+The rest of the lake is in the Italian region of Lombardy.
+Passenger shipping has been operating on the lake since 1826.
+The shipping company Navigazione Lago Maggiore operates ships on the entire lake.
 The fleet consists of 25 ships.
-Among them are the historic "Piemonte", a historic steamboat built in 1904, and modern speedboats such as the catamaran "Leopardie".
+These include the historic "Piemonte", a historic steamboat from 1904, and modern speedboats such as the catamaran "Leopardie".

-Be it the event tour on a paddle steamer, round trips or short excursions - every trip across Lake Maggiore is an experience.
+Whether it's an event tour on a paddle steamer, round trips or short excursions - every trip across Lake Maggiore is an experience.
 The sister towns of Locarno and Ascona are located on the two bays.
-A charming contrast that always surprises is the light blue of the lake in front of the sugared peaks of Tamaro and Gambarogno is a delightful contrast that never fails to surprise.
+The bright blue of the lake against the sugar-covered peaks of the Tamaro and Gambarogno is a delightful contrast that never fails to surprise.

 Lake Maggiore offers

-With the day ticket you can sail the whole Swiss part of the lake.
-There are several options for visiting the Italian side.
+With the day ticket, you can travel on the entire Swiss part of the lake.
+There are various options for visiting the Italian side.
 A car ferry connects the ports of Intra and Laveno every 20 minutes.

 Navigation on Lake Lugano

 Lake Lugano](https://www.swissactivities.com/en-ch/ticino-region/lugano/lake-lugano/) on the southern edge of the Alps belongs mainly to the Swiss canton of Ticino.
-The lake also has a share in the Italian provinces of Varese and Como.
-Situated at 270 meters above sea level, the lake is up to 288 meters deep and 35 kilometers long.
+The lake is also part of the Italian provinces of Varese and Como.
+Situated at 270 m above sea level, the lake is up to 288 m deep and 35 km long.

-A boat trip on Lago di Lugano is definitely worthwhile.
+A boat trip on Lake Lugano is definitely worthwhile.
 The transport boats on the lake are operated by the Societa Navigazione de Lago di Lugano.
-The offer of the shipping company with nine ships includes morning, noon and evening trips.
+The shipping company has nine boats and offers morning, midday and evening trips.